Travis Fulton: Personal life

 Fulton lived alone in rural Iowa and had one child.
 He wrote his autobiography in 2017 which has not been published.

 Death

-While in custody for the child pornography charges, Fulton, age 44, was found dead by deputies at the Linn County Jail on the morning of July 10, 2021.
+While in custody for child pornography charges, Fulton, age 44, was found dead by deputies at the Linn County Jail on the morning of July 10, 2021.
 The cause of death was suicide by hanging.
 The Sheriff of Linn County later reported his autopsy cause of death as strangulation.